ogulyurdakul/ogulyurdakul.github.io/_posts/2022-08-27-a-possibility.md

   - philosophy
 ---

 &nbsp;&nbsp;&nbsp;&nbsp; "Excuse me, do you have a minute," you friend asks.
-"The show was brilliant, by the way."
+"The show was brilliant, by the way." <br>
 &nbsp;&nbsp;&nbsp;&nbsp; "Oh, thank you very much!
 I'm about to be done, just a second."

 The assistant turns off the lights, locks the backstage door with a large key, and turns to you with a tired smile.
 "There, how can I help you?"